maria-mihaescu/Spinodal-decomposition/README.md

 - The entropy of mixing was calculated with Bragg-Williams-Gorsky configurational entropy : $\Delta S_{mix}=k_B \ln[\frac{(N/2)!}{N_A^\alpha !N_B^\alpha !} \cdot \frac{(N/2)!}{N_A^\beta !N_B^\beta !}]$ which can be writen as $\Delta S_{mix}= \frac{-k_B N}{2}(X_A^\alpha \ln(X_A^\alpha)+X_B^\alpha \ln(X_B^\alpha)+X_A^\beta \ln(X_A^\beta)+ X_B^\beta \ln(X_B^\beta))$
 - Finally Gibbs free energy can be written as $\Delta G_{mix} = \Delta H_{mix} - T\Delta S_{mix}$

+# Part 2 : Spinodal decomposition : Cahn Hilliard equation
+The goal of the second part of the software is to solve Cahn Hilliard equation in order to simulate the spinodal decomposition in a virtual A-B alloy.
+This simulation is a two-phase field simulation.

+The summary of the theory is based on the course Microscopic Kinetics and Thermodynamics from Prof. Pasquini at the University of Bologna.
+Moreover, the code was inspired by the model that has been developed by the Yamanaka research group of Tokyo University of Agriculture and Technology in August 2019 (see https://web.tuat.ac.jp/~yamanaka/pcoms2019/Cahn-Hilliard-2d.html).
+To have more informations about the model one can see the article _J.
+W. Cahn and J. E. Hilliard, "Free Energy of a Non-Uniform System in Interfacial Energy" Journal of Chemical Physics, 28 (1958), pp. 258-267_ as reference.

+The Cahn Hilliard equation governs the kinetics of concerved order parameters such as $c_B$ which is the composition of B atoms in a region.